360° Product Photography - Content Formats and Production

 Kamil Hrbecek describes PhotoRobot as “the complete solution for high-volume, in-house product photography, digital asset management, and content delivery.”

 PhotoRobot delivers machines with cutting-edge automation software to consistently manage repetitive or time-consuming studio tasks.
-These include everything from taking photos to automatic photo editing, digital asset management, content redistribution & image hosting.
+These include everything from taking photos to automatic photo editing, digital asset management, content redistribution & product image hosting technology.

 The mission is to help studios save on large-quantity content production, speed up photography, and produce high-quality product content.
 User-friendly hardware & software provides creative freedom for professionals, and ease-of-use for even amateur photographers.
 Their design makes it easy to create web-ready photo galleries, 360 spins, 3D models, and product videos.